Hearing Young Voices, Hearing Young Hearts

 Who is YCBC?

-The Young Catholic Broadcasting Community Limited (YCBC) is a registered charity with the Australian Charities and Not-for-profits Commission (ACNC), focused on addressing significant health challenges experienced by young people, particularly in Victoria.
+The Young Catholic Broadcasting Community Limited (YCBC) is a registered charity with the Australian Charities and Not-for-profits Commission (ACNC), focused on addressing the significant health challenges experienced by young people, particularly in Victoria.

 - Broadcasting a diverse range of content, including:

-- Youth-created programs relevant to their peers
+- Youth-created programs relevant and helpful to their peers

 - Student-produced work for academic purposes